leonorbt/miniRT/README.md

 3d normalized orientation vector for each x,y,z axis, ranging between -1 and 1

-FOV (horizontal field of view) in degrees, ranging from 0 to 180
+fov (horizontal field of view) in degrees, ranging from 0 to 180

 - There can be more than one camera, the same image can be viewed from multiple points of view